NVIDIA/gdrcopy/README.md

 third-party devices, it is possible to use these same APIs to create perfectly valid CPU mappings of the GPU memory.

-The advantage of a CPU driven copy is the essencially zero latency involved in the copy process.
-This might be useful when low latencies are required.
+The advantage of a CPU driven copy is the very small overhead involved.
+That might be useful when low latencies are required.

 ## Disclaimer